SanPeter/myriamtousignant-new/content/livres-artiste/mediation-beaucoup-obscurite/index.md

 weight: 1
 summaryImage: 'images/MyriamTousignantBook (1 of 9).jpg'
 listImage: 'images/MyriamTousignantBook (1 of 9).jpg'
-projectImages:
+grids:
+  - title: ''
+    images:
     - "images/MyriamTousignantBook (1 of 9).jpg"
     - "images/MyriamTousignantBook (2 of 9).jpg"
     - "images/MyriamTousignantBook (3 of 9).jpg"
     - "images/MyriamTousignantBook (4 of 9).jpg"
     - "images/MyriamTousignantBook (5 of 9).jpg"
     - "images/MyriamTousignantBook (6 of 9).jpg"
     - "images/MyriamTousignantBook (7 of 9).jpg"
     - "images/MyriamTousignantBook (8 of 9).jpg"
     - "images/MyriamTousignantBook (9 of 9).jpg"
 ---

 _2022